-1. In a Chapter 13, if you are behind on your house payments, you can get caught up over time and keep your house.
-In a Chapter 7, if you are current, you are allowed to keep your home in almost all cases.
-Only in cases where you have non-exempt equity in the home, and you don't compensate the unsecured creditors, will you possibly lose your home.
-You will have the choice to file (and under which Bankruptcy Chapter), or not to file, in those circumstances.
-In Tennessee, each debtor is entitled to a homestead exemption (equity, after expenses of home sale) of between $5,000.00 and $25,0000.00 per debtor.
+In Tennessee, each debtor is entitled to a homestead exemption (equity, after expenses of home sale) of between $5,000 and $25,000 per debtor.
 Most people pay for their house through a Chapter 13 if they are behind, or reaffirm on their house in a Chapter 7.
-In this market; most folks do not have non-exempt equity in their home worth liquidating for the unsecured creditors in a Chapter 7.
+In this market, most folks do not have nonexempt equity in their home worth liquidating for the unsecured creditors in a Chapter 7.

-2. Each debtor is entitled to keep at least $10,000.00 in resale value (garage sale value) in personal property; you are also allowed to keep up to $1,900.00 in tools of the trade (per debtor); an unlimited value in clothing; and unlimited qualified retirement accounts and 401k's, etc.
+Each debtor is entitled to keep at least $10,000 in resale value (garage sale value) in personal property.
+You are also allowed to keep up to $1,900 in tools of the trade (per debtor), an unlimited value in clothing as well as unlimited qualified retirement accounts and 401(k)s, etc.

-3. Most folks are able to rebuild their credit reputations very rapidly.
-You cannot be fired from your job because of Bankruptcy.
-Bankruptcy ultimately derives from the Bible jubilee of the Old Testament where debts were forgiven every 7 years (you can file a Chapter 7 once every 8 years).
+Most folks are able to rebuild their credit reputations very rapidly.
+You cannot be fired from your job because of bankruptcy.
+Bankruptcy ultimately derives from the Bible jubilee of the Old Testament where debts were forgiven every seven years (you can file a Chapter 7 once every eight years).

-4. Your credit should start improving after you file Bankruptcy.
-If you have delinquent accounts, and you do not have the ability to pay them off, your credit will never improve; that is when you want to file Bankruptcy.
-Once you file, you will be compared to other people who have filed Bankruptcy (with respect to your credit score which in itself can give rise to a higher score).
-Most importantly, if you make your rent, or other secured payments on time, you will start improving your credit score rather rapidly.
+Your credit should start improving after you file for bankruptcy.
+If you have delinquent accounts and you do not have the ability to pay them off, your credit will never improve; that is when you want to file bankruptcy.
+Once you file, you will be compared to other people who have filed bankruptcy (with respect to your credit score, which in itself can give rise to a higher score).
+Most importantly, if you make your rent or other secured payments on time, you will start improving your credit score rather rapidly.